Home Fruit Picking in Australia

 Before starting a job, make sure to check that the kind of work and the region are eligible for your Second Year Visa.

-I’m from the UK, do I need to do Fruit picking to renew my WHV?
+❓ I’m from the UK, do I need to do Fruit picking to renew my WHV?❓I’m from the UK, do I need to do Fruit picking to renew my WHV?

 Until July 2024, UK passport holders are still required to do some regional work (picking, waitressing, fishing etc) to renew their WHV.
-After 1st July 2024, it won’t be a requirement anymore 🙂
+Since 1st July 2024, it is be a requirement anymore 🙂

 Yes, fruit picking can be physically demanding.
 It often involves working outdoors in various weather conditions, standing for long periods, and repeatedly bending or climbing ladders.